What is Hosted PBX?

-Unlike former PBX technologies, hosted PBX is cloud-based and is accessed via an IP network, offering reliable phone services to an organization.
+Unlike former PBX technologies, hosted PBX is cloud-based.
+An IP network allows access.
+This offers reliable phone services to an organization.
 By cloud-based, this technology enables users to access telephony services and resources on-demand via the internet.
-Hosted PBX is considered a better technology as it does not involve privately managed call controllers or servers.
-Instead, like other cloud-based technologies, hosted PBX is managed off-site.
-For this reason, no infrastructure costs in terms of installations are incurred.
+It does not involve privately managed call controllers or servers.
+Most consider it a better technology.
+Like other cloud-based technologies, it is managed off-site.
+For this reason, users do not incur costs for infrastructure in terms of installations.

 The underlying factor for hosted PBX is the internet.
 An organization, first, identifies a trusted VoIP service provider, usually an internet/cloud service or telecommunications provider, who builds and hosts the PBX hardware for the organization.
-In place of the traditional individual phone extensions, the organization is provided with VoIP desk phones that are connected to the hosted PBX via IP-based networks.
+In place of the traditional individual phone extensions, the organization is provided with VoIP desk phones.
+These connect to the hosted PBX via IP-based networks.